loads/loads-web/README.rst

 Web dashboard for Loads, v2.
 https://github.com/loads/loads-broker

-Description
  * Monitors active loadtests
  * View historic loadtest runs
  * Define load profiles (container sets)
  * Control load test runs

 This is a work in progress.
 FOR DEMO ONLY.